gergelyorosz/gergelyorosz/README.md

-### Hi there 👋

 I'm a long-time engineer turned engineering manager.
-I live in Amsterdam and currently work at Uber.
+I live in Amsterdam, the Netherlands and currently work at Uber.

 ### Writing
 - 💬 I share what I've learned on software engineering on [The Pragmatic Engineer blog](https://blog.pragmaticengineer.com/about/).
 You can sign up to a monthly newsletter to get a summary of the posts.